Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 Open row

-Although we may not want to admit it, we’ve all lied at some point, whether it was a white lie that got you out of a previous engagement or a massive falsehood that’s been sticking around for years.
+Although we may not want to admit it, we’ve all lied at some point, whether it was a white lie that got you out of an engagement or a massive falsehood that’s been sticking around for years.
 But it’s considered common sense not to lie on a resume, right?
 Well, not according to some studies.

 2020 study: 78% of job seekers lie on their resume